obsidian-html/obsidian-html/docs/developer_docs.md

 ```

 ## Contribute to Obsidianhtml
+## Introduction
+When contributing code to the project, please take into consideration the following requirements:
+- Run a linter to avoid obvious errors
+- Run black to apply standardizes formatting, so that we don't pollute PR's with format changes

 ### Running linting
 To avoid easily avoidable errors, it is good to run a linter before commiting your code to be pulled.